ydalosa/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

 (1+x)^n = 1 + nx + \frac{n\times(n-1)}{2!}x^2 + \frac{n\times(n-1)\times(n-2)}{3!}x^3 + ...
 $$

+Taking n as an integer, the serie is not infinite because a zero appears when k=n and all remaining terms are multiplied by zero.
 Taking $n = \frac{1}{2}$, a fraction, for a formula designed to be used with integer values, magic happens.

 I wanted to compute PI with the formula described in the Video.